How to paint your kitchen cabinets in simple preps and steps

 Step 1: Work from the inside out

-Work from the inside out on your cabinet frames.
-Start at the back and work toward the front.
-A brush will be crucial to properly get into the corners, using broad, even strokes and finish back into the wet primer.
+Work from the inside out on your cabinet frames and start at the back, working toward the front.
+A synthetic bristle brush will be crucial to properly get into the corners, using broad, even strokes, and finish back into the wet primer.

 Step 2: Work on the primer